/

 A board that brings the right blend of knowledge and engagement is one of the greatest assets a CEO can have.
 When directors provide “effective support,” companies deliver stronger shareholder returns, achieve growth goals more consistently, and report higher CEO satisfaction.
-When that support is missing, momentum falters, and leaders are left without the backing they need.
+When that support is missing, momentum falters, leaving leaders without the backing they need.

 Recent research reveals the uneven nature of this support.
 In a Spencer Stuart survey, 43% of directors believed they were providing effective guidance in today’s turbulent environment, while only 22% of CEOs agreed.
 Fewer than one in four CEOs feel their boards are giving them the strategic thought partnership and expertise needed to respond confidently to disruption.

 This disconnect isn’t about intent.
-Directors generally believe they are leaning in, but CEOs expect something more, which includes strategic thought partnership, specific subject matter expertise, and deeper knowledge of the company’s challenges and opportunities.
+Directors generally believe they are leaning in, but CEOs expect more, including strategic thought partnership, specific subject-matter expertise, and deeper knowledge of the company’s challenges and opportunities.
 The gap between perception and reality leaves critical value on the table.

 Seven in ten CEOs who had explicit conversations with their boards about the “type of support and input they could expect” said they felt effectively supported compared with just half of those who did not.